Geodesic manifolds with a transitive subset of smooth biLipschitz maps

 {\prop Let $G$ be a Lie group and $H$ be a closed subgroup.
 Then there exists a Lie group $\hat G$ that extends the action of $G$ on $G/H$ and is embedded in $\Homeo(G/H)$ as a closed set.
 (Moreover, $G/H=\hat G/\hat H $, for some closed subgroup $\hat H$.) }

-\proof Let $X$ be the homogeneous space $G/H$.
-After quotienting $G$ by the kernel of the action, we can suppose $G$ acts effectively on $X$.
+The rest of this subsection is devoted to the proof of Proposition \ref{closure}.
+Let $X$ be the homogeneous space $G/H$.
+After taking the quotient of $G$ by the kernel of the action, we can suppose $G$ acts effectively on $X$.
 Then we can replace $G$ by its universal cover, so it is a simply connected Lie group acting on $X$ effectively in a \nbhd of the identity $e\in G$.

-Let $V$ denote the subspace of vector fields on $X$, which corresponds to the Lie algebra of $G$.
+Let $V$ denote the subspace of vector fields on $X$ that corresponds to the Lie algebra of $G$.
 In other words, for each $\xi \in L(G):=T_eG$, the one-parameter subgroup of $G$

 acts on $X$ by translation.
 So, for any $x\in X$ and $t\in\Real$, we can consider the flow on $X$

 Differentiating, we obtain a vector field on $X$ that gives the above flow: for $x\in X$,